 - 1/4 cup pepitas

-- Preheat oven to 400˚ F. Peel sweet potato, cut into 1/4" cubes and place on a sheet tray.
-Chop onion into similar sized pieces to the sweet potato and add to the tray.
+- Preheat oven to 400˚ F. Peel sweet potatoes, cut into 1/4 inch cubes and place on a sheet tray.
+Chop onion into 1/4 inch pieces and add to the tray.
 Drizzle 1 tablespoon olive oil on top and add 1/4 teaspoon of salt.
 Toss until sweet potatoes are well coated.
 Spread into a single layer and roast until sweet potatoes are tender and starting to brown, 35 to 40 minutes.

 - While the sweet potatoes are roasting, combine remaining 2 tablespoons olive oil in a jar with the lime juice, 1 teaspoon lime zest, minced garlic, and chili powder.
 Shake well.